BGCG/project4/README.md

 * To browse the site for vegan recipes
 * To register to the site to post own recipes
 * To interact with other members through commenting of recipes
-* To connect to the Vegan Vivera social media groups
+* To connect to the VeggieBytes social media groups

 ### Current user goals